 Roof Moss, Lichen and Algae Growth

 We have a chemical that will remove any moss, lichen, and algae that may be growing on your shingles.
 Once the roof is free of any loose particles the chemical is applied.
 Any green moss, lichen, or algae will turn white or light-yellow and begin to deteriorate.
-Then the roof will be lightly rinsed.
+Then we will gently rinse the surface.

 Roof Conditioning (if requested)

-After time, the natural oils that were in your shingles gets washed away with repeated rain.
+After a time, the natural oils that were in your shingles get washed away with repeated rain.
 After a few years, roofs start to lose their flexibility.
-Roof conditioning involves applying a bio-oil that kind of replaces the original oil.
-The longer we keep your roof functioning the way it’s supposed to, the longer your roof will last.
+Conditioning involves applying a bio-oil that kind of replaces the original oil.
+The longer we keep your roof functioning the way it’s supposed to, the longer it will last.

 The last step to cleaning your roof is to clean the gutters.
 If your gutters are clogged, water cannot run off properly and may even start to collect around the edges of your shingles.
 Debris needs removed to ensure proper water flow.